 The growth of Animal Law

 Over the past decade, Animal Law has become an established and distinct area of law.
-A growing number of reputable domestic and international educational institutions are teaching Animal Law, with 15 universities in Australia and 165 universities in North America have offered an animal law course.
+A growing number of reputable domestic and international educational institutions are teaching Animal Law, with 16 universities in Australia and 165 universities in North America offering an animal law course.

 Today, thousands of students across the globe are graduating from law schools having studied Animal Law, with class sizes growing every year.

 “Eventually the wave of individuals passing through law schools will have their effect on legal institutions.
 As they become legislators, judges and community leaders, the issues of animal welfare will rise on the national agenda.”
 1